Eric Chu: Kuomintang chairmanship

-First term
+2014–2016 chair

 On 17 January 2015, Chu ran unopposed in the KMT chairmanship election.
 He was the only candidate to have registered and paid the NT$2 million registration fee.
 He succeeded Ma Ying-jeou, who had resigned on 3 December 2014 to take responsibility for KMT losses in the ROC local election on 29 November 2014.

 Prior to the election, Chu said he had not yet decided on meeting with Communist Party General Secretary Xi Jinping after being elected as KMT chairman.
 Furthermore, he said that "Cross-strait relations must stick to the current peaceful, open and mutually beneficial path, no matter which party is in power...but the economic benefits brought about by cross-strait development must not only go to a few vested groups...(and) We will pay special attention to an equitable distribution of wealth."

-On 4 May 2015, Chu met with General Secretary of the Chinese Communist Party Xi Jinping in Beijing.
+On 4 May 2015, Chu met with Xi Jinping in Beijing.

 During his first term as party chair, Chu also acknowledged that the KMT accumulated much of its wealth illegally, and that these assets should be returned to the nation.
 In 2000 Chu claimed that these assets total US$3.15 billion; they include 146 plots of land, many in prime locations, as well as 157 houses and buildings. the majority of which were seized from Japanese and Taiwanese in 1945 and subsequently treated as belonging to the party, not the nation.
 After Chu announced his candidacy for KMT Chairmanship, however, he claimed not to know what assets are held or what their value might be.